 - Additionally, the Preseason WNIT field includes teams from 16 different conferences.
 Yale will play at least three games as part of that tournament.
 The Bulldogs will play four games if they advance to the championship.

-- The Preseason WNIT features a three-game guarantee format, and all games are hosting by participating schools at their home facility.
+- The Preseason WNIT features a three-game guarantee format, and all games are hosted by participating schools at their home facility.

 - Winners of the first-round games advance to the second round.
 If the Bulldogs win at Northern Illinois Nov.
 8, on Nov.
 11 they will play the winner of the Iowa State-Niagara game.